 The Ronna K. Jablow Mediation Fellowship provides annual fellowship support for Maryland Carey Law students to work with a community mediation center.
+Applications for 2018 are no longer being accepted.
+Please visit this page in January of 2019 for information on the Summer 2019 Fellowship application process and deadlines.

 The Fellowship was established in loving memory of Ronna K. Jablow, an attorney who found her true passion in mediation.
 After practicing law, she became a community mediator and went on to become the director of the alternative dispute resolution (ADR) program at the Baltimore City Circuit Court.
 Under her leadership, ADR programs were strengthened and expanded.
 She also partnered with the Mediation Clinic at Maryland Carey Law, providing opportunities for law students to learn about court-based mediation.
 Learn more about the life and legacy of Ronna K. Jablow.